The GLS Application

-Two letters of recommendation are required in support of your application to the MALS degree.
+Two letters of recommendation are required in support of your application to the GLS Program.
 You will enter the contact information of your recommenders into the online application.
 Your recommenders will receive a link to the online recommendation form where they can upload a letter in support of your application.

-Letters of recommendation must be from persons qualified to testify to your capacity for graduate work, your academic ability and motivation.
+Letters of recommendation must be from persons qualified to testify to your your academic ability, your capacity for graduate work, and your motivation.
 Academic references are preferable for every applicant.

 Note that academic references are mandatory if your undergraduate work was completed within the last five years.

 Where academic references are not possible, we encourage you to find persons who can speak knowledgeably about your academic skills and promise as a graduate student.

 Recommenders may not be friends or relatives.

 For this component of the application, please submit ONE of the following:

 1. A newly-written short essay (at least 750 but not more than 2500 words) describing a time when you were excited about something you learned.
 The essay could focus on something you read, a film you watched, a presentation you heard, a historic site or museum you visited, a manual skill you learned, a class or travel experience you had, or some other learning experience.
 Please describe the experience, discuss what you learned, and explain why this learning excited you or how it helped you either personally or professionally.